Storing Passwords - The Wrong, Better and Even Better Way

 The Even Better Way

-The way around this problem is to use something called a “salted hash”.
-The definition of a salt is “random bits that are used as an input to a key derivation function”.
+The way around these problems is to use something called a "salted hash".
+The definition of a salt is "random bits that are used as an input to a key derivation function", basically just another word for a nonce.
 Normally to create your hash you provide one thing as input (the original password) and you get the hash as an output.
-A salt is a random string of characters you use as another input into the hash function in order to get the output.
+A salt/nonce is a random string of characters you use as another input into the hash function in order to get the output.

-So now when storing a users password, you can take the hash as you had before, but also generate a random hash, concatenate this with the password hash, and then hash that result again.
+So now when storing a users password, instead of just hashing the password, you concatenate the password and the salt/nonce and hash that instead.
 So in PHP it would look something like this,

 $salted_hash = hash($password . $random_salt);